 That research makes up much of what the Diagnostic and Statistical Manual of Mental Disorders says about mental illness.
 Modern day technology has made information easier to find than ever.
 Long ago, only doctors and therapists knew of these advances, and they often did not share all this information with their clients.
-More often than not, asylums and mental hospitals were used as a form of treatment.
-The native populations were not given the benefit of any advances in research other than to learn that their previously-possessed love ones had a mental illness.
+Therapy Is Changing.
+We hope this article, “Trends in Research Regarding Psychiatry” has helped!

 Therapy is becoming more advanced in the modern day as training for those in the Psychiatry field becomes more specialized.
 People can research their mental illness online endlessly.
 There is even a movement where people are self-diagnosing before they ever go to a therapist.

 In conclusion, the field of psychiatry has grown because of tedious never-ending research about mental illnesses.
 This history of research in the psychiatry field has enabled the public to study their own illnesses, get quality care, and avoid asylums or mental hospitals which are no longer the default treatment for people who simply need a bit of care to manage their mental illnesses.